allmarkedup/purl/README.md

-(jQuery) URL Parser v2.1
+(jQuery) URL Parser v2.2
 ======================

-A little utility to parse urls and provide easy access to their attributes (such as the protocol, host, port etc), path segments, querystring parameters, fragment parameters and more.
+An AMD compatible utility to parse urls and provide easy access to their attributes (such as the protocol, host, port etc), path segments, querystring parameters, fragment parameters and more.

-The core parser functionality is based on the [Regex URI parser by Steven Levithan](http://blog.stevenlevithan.com/archives/parseuri).
+The core parser functionality is based on the [Regex URI parser by Steven Levithan](http://blog.stevenlevithan.com/archives/parseuri), and the query string parsing is handled by a modified version of [node-querystring](https://github.com/visionmedia/node-querystring).

-Both the jQuery and non-jQuery of this utility provide AMD compatability.

 **Note this used to have a jQuery dependency - this is now optional.
 See below for details**